floragunncom/search-guard-docs/_content/_docs_signals/context_checks.md

 data.<target name>.path.to.data
 ```

-### Accessing data in moustache templates
+### Accessing data in Mustache templates

-Actions format their messages by using moustache templates.
-Moustache templates have access to the execution context data as well.
+Actions format their messages by using Mustache templates.
+Mustache templates have access to the runtime data as well.
 Example:

 ```